Structure Determination from Single Crystal XRD

 Single Crystal X-ray diffractometer with Cu source and an extremely sensitive Photon II CPAD detector.

-At Seven Star, we have Bruker D8 Quest single crystal X-ray diffractometer instrument with Cu source and an extremely sensitive Photon II CPAD detector (Figure 1).
-It is also equipped with an Oxford Cryosystems Cryostream device for low temperature data collection capability down to about 90 K.
+At Seven Star, we have a Bruker D8 Quest single crystal X-ray diffractometer equipped with a Cu source and an extremely sensitive Photon II CPAD detector (See Figure).
+It also features an Oxford Cryosystems Cryostream device, enabling low-temperature data collection down to approximately 90 K.

 For all the solid form screening projects, we always strive to provide single crystal structure for every crystalline form we discover most importantly without an extra charge.